maryamahmed0/HeartBound/README.md

 # 📄 License

-This project was created during the **Victoies Game Jam** and is shared for educational and portfolio purposes only.
+This project was created during the **IEEE Victoies Game Jam** and is shared for educational and portfolio purposes only.

 ---